Return to the home page

 Curious Cargo has a selection of highly visual, comic, intriguing, interactive strolling acts which are available

-for bookings throughout the year (Lollipop Patrol, The Lost Luggage Porters, The Temperance Lady (& The Temperance Society) , Busy Lizzie & Winter Rose)
+for bookings throughout the year (Lollipop Patrol, Christmas Lollipop Ladies, The Lost Luggage Porters, The Temperance Society, The Temperance Society at Christmas, Busy Lizzy , Winter Rose & The Winter Sprites)

 Click on an image to find out more

 Curious Cargo creates street theatre & visual theatre pieces for unconventional settings.
 As a performance company Curious Cargo has worked at festival & events across the country including Showzam Festival, Blackpool, Glastonbury & V festivals.
-Curious Cargo has also performed in settings such as the Children's Hospital in Birmingham, Manchester Art Gallery, Liverpool Museum & Early Years settings.
+Curious Cargo has also performed in settings such as the Children's Hospital in Birmingham, Manchester Art Gallery, Royal Horitcultural Society Flower Shows, Henley Arts Festival, Liverpool Museum & Early Years settings.

 Curious Cargo offers bespoke workshop and training packages in physical & visual theatre techniques.